NikolaKasabov/ReactJS-project/README.md

-## This is a project for SoftUni ReactJS course.

 ### E-comm - our relatively well stocked with reasonably priced products (and non-existent), online store for electronics.

 The front end part is created with <b>React</b> and the back end api - with <b>Express</b>.